fmi-basel/ggiorget_ms2analysis/config/README.md

 All other package dependencies are handles directly by Snakemake.

 # Usage
+## Pre-processing before using snakemake
+The snakemake workflow processes max- and mean-projections (xyt) from time-resolved 3D-stacks (xyzt).
+Before running the snakemake workflow, these projection files can be generates with scripts provided in the folder [scripts](scripts/s00_preprocessing/).

+## Snakemake workflow
 To run the workflow, you need to provide a configuration file and a text file listing the samples to be processed.

 The text file should contain the sample names (one per line), end with the extension '_dataset_list.txt', and be located in the data folder.
 An example is given.